-Safe Travels stamp has been received by: Turkey, Bulgaria, Jamaica, Mauritius, Ontario, Croatia, Ecuador and Ghana, Cañada, Portugal, Saudi Arabia Egypt, Slovenia and Ukraine and the Mexican destinations of Baja California Sur and the Yucatan.
-Popular city destinations for travelers, which have also been given the WTTC Safe Travels stamp of approval, include Barcelona, Cancun, Madrid and Seville.
-The United Nations World Tourism Organization (UNWTO) also embraced the WTTC Safe Travels stamp.
+Safe Travels stamp has been received by: Turkey, Bulgaria, Jamaica, Mauritius, Ontario, Croatia, Ecuador and Ghana, Cañada, Portugal, Saudi Arabia Egypt, Slovenia, Ukraine, Iceland, Argentina, Kazakhstan, Colombia and Turks & Caicos, Puerto Rico, Philippines, Portugal, Maldives, and the Mexican destinations of Baja California Sur and the Yucatan.

 International Civil Aviation Organization (ICAO) has endorsed the Airport Health Accreditation program, which the global trade group Airports Council International (ACI) inaugurated last week.
 With the program, the ACI is seeking to set consistent global standards for airport health measu

 TRAVEL NOTICES AND ALERTS US DEPARTMENT OF STATE